 Don’t wait to pay off your balances

 When you get home from your trip, there is one final thing you can do to ensure you aren’t paying for your vacation for the rest year: set a plan to pay off any credit card debt.

-“Credit cards can be convenient for booking flights, hotels, and car rentals, and they can give you some great rewards,” explains Howard Dvorkin, CPA and chairman of Debt.com.
-“So there’s nothing wrong with using a credit card to pay for all or part of your trip.
+“Credit cards can be convenient for booking flights, hotels, and car rentals, and they can give you some great rewards,” explains Howard Dvorkin, CPA, and chairman of Debt.com.
+“So, there’s nothing wrong with using a credit card to pay for all or part of your trip.
 But you better have a plan to pay it off quickly.
-Otherwise, any rewards you earn will be completely offset by those high interest charges that credit cards carry.”
+Otherwise, any rewards you earn will be completely offset by those high interest rates that reward credit cards carry.”

 Dvorkin advises that you should review your balances and charges as soon as possible after your trip.
 Then review your household budget and see how much you can afford to pay each month to pay those balances down quickly.
 Ideally, you want to start with the balance that has the highest interest rate first, since it accrues more interest charges, leading to higher costs.